 On October 29, 2015, we entered into a share exchange agreement (the "Exchange Agreement") with the shareholders (the "Shareholders") of Shuhai Information Skill (HK) Limited ("Shuhai Skill (HK)"), a limited liability company incorporated on May 15, 2015 under the laws of the Hong Kong Special Administrative Region of the People's Republic of China (the "PRC").
-Pursuant to the terms of the Exchange Agreement, the Shareholders, who together own 100% of the ownership rights in Shuhai Skill (HK), transferred all of the issued and outstanding ordinary shares of Shuhai Skill (HK) to us in exchange for the issuance of an aggregate of 20,000,000 shares of Common Stock (giving effect to the Forward Split on November 12, 2015 but without giving effect to the reverse stock split that became effective on May 1, 2018) thereby causing Shuhai Skill (HK) and its wholly owned subsidiaries, Tianjin Information Sea Information Technology Co., Ltd. ("Tianjin Information"), a limited liability company incorporated under the laws of the PRC, and Harbin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC ("Shuhai Beijing"), to become our variable interest entity ("VIE") through a series of contractual agreements between Shuhai Beijing and Tianjin Information.
+Pursuant to the terms of the Exchange Agreement, the Shareholders, who together own 100% of the ownership rights in Shuhai Skill (HK), transferred all of the issued and outstanding ordinary shares of Shuhai Skill (HK) to us in exchange for the issuance of an aggregate of 20,000,000 shares of Common Stock (giving effect to the Forward Split on November 12, 2015 but without giving effect to the reverse stock split that became effective on May 1, 2018) thereby causing Shuhai Skill (HK) and its wholly owned subsidiaries, Tianjin Information Sea Information Technology Co., Ltd., a limited liability company incorporated under the laws of the PRC, to become our wholly-owned subsidiaries, and Shuhai Information Technology Co., Ltd., alimited liability company incorporated under the laws of the PRC, to under the laws of the PRC ("Shuhai Beijing"), to become our variable interest entity ("VIE") through a series of contractual agreements between Shuhai Beijing and Tianjin Information.
 The transaction was accounted for as a reverse merger, with Shuhai Skill (HK) and its subsidiaries being the accounting survivor.
 Accordingly, the historical financial statements presented are those of Shuhai Skill (HK) and its consolidated subsidiaries.